sseefried/docker-build-ghc-android/README.md

 It took me a long time, literally months, to get this development environment going and now I discover that it has succumbed to bitrot in the space of a few short years.

 The lesson learned was a very difficult one for me to absorb, since I love Haskell as a programming language.
 It made me realise just how much we depend on working ecosystems of software in order to be productive.
-We stand on the shoulders of giants all the time.
+We stand on the shoulders of giants _all the time_.

 Making a game written in Haskell that runs on iOS and Android reminds me very much of the guy who made a sandwich from scratch.
-You can watch his story here.
+You can watch his story [here](https://www.youtube.com/watch?v=URvWSsAgtJE).
 6 months for a self-declared "not bad" (i.e. decidedly average) sandwich.

 I had to ask myself the question, was I really interested in making games or was I more interested in creating platforms for people to run the games on?

 Would you believe that I am now learning to make games in Unity in C#?
-I thought the day would never come, but that is what I am doing and, in a little over a week I had made this.
+I thought the day would never come, but that is what I am doing and, in a little over a week I had made [this](http://seanseefried.org/games/block-breaker/).
 Sure, it's nothing special but it's better than the game I made in Haskell 5 - 6 years ago.
-You can view that here.
+You can view that [here](https://www.youtube.com/watch?v=PkIhzVGIsxI).